AdrianKriger/APG3040C-APG4013C/cptFlatsAquifer/README.md

 In this exercise we compare these approaches.

-We use a dataset that is well-suited to illustrate the concepts of trend surface: a set of observations of the elevation above mean sea level of the top of the Cape Town aquifer, South Africa measured at ~ 30 wells [harvested from Table Mountain groundwaterinfo](https://tablemountain.groundwaterinfo.africa/index.php/view/map/?repository=tmwsa&project=1_water_source_areas)
+We use a dataset that is well-suited to illustrate the concepts of trend surface: a set of observations of the elevation above mean sea level of the top of the Cape Flats aquifer, South Africa measured at ~ 30 wells [harvested from Table Mountain groundwaterinfo](https://tablemountain.groundwaterinfo.africa/index.php/view/map/?repository=tmwsa&project=1_water_source_areas)